joshhayles/joshhayles/README.md

     - I’m also great at coming up with creative and innovative ideas for new products / services (especially Real Estate, Investing, Homeownership, and Finance)

-    - Putting myself in the customer’s shoes and having an experience through their eyes is something I’ve done well for more than 16 years in Real Estate:

         - Example: I created a publication called “Inside the Mind of the Buyer” that taught Homeowners how to think like a buyer before they put their home on the market.
 When you list your home and you’re asking someone to pay a price for it you’re now in the presentation game.
 Your home is open to public opinion, and you have to care about every detail because that’s what the buyer is thinking as they walk through your home:

             - I had to understand everything about my client’s goals and create a custom plan that fit their needs, desires, timelines, communication preferences, their expectations, etc.

-            - I anticipated (I didn’t wait for them to ask) areas of concern, objections they would likely have, and I created custom plans to make sure there weren’t any holes that needed to be plugged in my process:
+            - I anticipated areas of concern, objections they would likely have and I created custom plans to make sure there weren’t any holes that needed to be plugged in my process:

                 - Example: I created an estimated proceeds sheet called provides a breakdown of all the costs associated to the seller when they sell their home, and an estimated “walk away” amount to give them an idea of how much money they’ll get at the closing table.
 I was within $500.00 accuracy with this approach (it was reliable and predictable)

                 - I presented this at our initial meeting because I knew it would help them make an informed decision about selling.
-I didn’t wait until the last minute

 ## 👾   Products / Services I Created